 For more details on these services please see our Minor Injuries Unit / First Aid Units page.

-The out-of-hours service provides urgent medical care from 6.30pm to 8.00am on weekdays and round the clock at weekends and bank holidays.
-It can help you if, for example, you have a fever or sickness but do not need to go to a hospital Emergency Department.
+The Urgent Care Out of Hours Service provides urgent medical care from 6.30pm to 8.00am on weekdays and round the clock at weekends and bank holidays.
+It can help you if, for example, you have a fever or sickness that cannot wait until your GP surgery next opens, or if your illness does not require immediate treatment from a hospital Emergency Department.

 This service is available to all Oxfordshire residents (including temporary residents and visitors).
 Callers will be phoned back for triage and provided with either advice or offered appointments for emergency treatment.
 This service is for people with urgent or emergency needs only and therefore does not provide routine care or repeat appointments.